 Medical rehabilitation focuses on the treatment of disabilities to help individuals achieve greater independence.
 The Easterseals Rehabilitation Center enhances the lives of children and adults with all types of disabling conditions, whether experienced at birth (such as cerebral palsy or spina bifida) or later in life (such as paralysis due to a spinal injury or stroke).
 Contact us for more information on medical rehabilitation therapies at the Easter Seals Rehabilitation Center.

 Physical therapy services focus on enhancing or restoring strength, balance and mobility for individuals with disabilities.
 At the Easterseals Rehabilitation Center, licensed physical therapists and physical therapy assistants use therapy exercises, assistive devices and special techniques to facilitate improved strength, coordination, balance and mobility for independence at home, at work, at school, and in the community.
-Therapists have a variety of tools at their disposal, including a "Discovery Wall" used to improve strength, balance, hand-eye coordination, flexibility, and self-esteem for young clients.
+Therapists have a variety of tools at their disposal, including fun therapy modules like a playhouse, steps, slide, ramp, climbing areas, zip line, and ball pit to improve strength, balance, hand-eye coordination, flexibility, and self-esteem for young clients.

 Occupational therapists assist people of all ages with varied disabilities to complete activities of daily living, such as eating, dressing, playing, and working.
 Occupational therapists are trained to evaluate and treat the areas of fine motor skills, sensory-motor skills, visual-motor skills, oral-motor skills, sensory integration, upper extremity function, handwriting skills and activities of daily living.
 Treatment is specific to each person's needs and may include custom-made splints, adaptive equipment, adaptive computer systems, therapeutic exercise, activities of daily living, and sensory integration.
 Occupational therapy helps individuals develop skills for home and school.